 (This hashtag will allow you to search for all photos shared as a part of the challenge)

-Just because you aren’t on Instagram doesn’t mean you can’t participate.
-You can also share your photos on What’s Your Grief’s Facebook page or you can just complete the challenge privately.
+If you’re not on Instagram… Just because you aren’t on Instagram doesn’t mean you can’t participate!
+You can share your photos on What’s Your Grief’s Facebook, or you can complete the challenge privately.